-CARES money used to upgrade arena for daycare, shelter - Farmville
+CARES money used to upgrade arena for day care, shelter - Farmville

-CARES money used to upgrade arena for daycare, shelter
+CARES money used to upgrade arena for day care, shelter

 Prince Edward County and the Town of Farmville have agreed to work together to convert the Firemen’s Sports Arena to an emergency shelter and licensed daycare facility but not without some discord between the two governing bodies.

-Firemen’s Sports Arena Draft Proposal states this a 20-year use agreement for sheltering purposes, lasting five years with three five-year renewals.
+The Firemen’s Sports Arena Draft Proposal states this a 20-year use agreement for sheltering purposes, lasting five years with three five-year renewals.

 The draft proposal includes the use of the facility as an emergency shelter but states that if the Firemen’s Sports Arena building is sold by the town within five years, the town will repay the county for the cost of the upgrades.